 The bills above were prompted by the National Gambling Impact Study Commission (NGISC) report.
 Another excellent report worth reading is the International Association of Gaming Regulators (IAGR) report.

-However, if the US Government Bans internet gambling and an offshore online sportsbook and casino operation continues to take bets from US citizens, it will not be necessary for the FBI to go offshore to arrest the principles of the internet casino company.
+However, if the US Government Bans internet gambling and an offshore internet wagering operation continues to take bets from US citizens, it will not be necessary for the FBI to go offshore to arrest the principles of the online casino company.
 Anyone in this business at one time or another will most likely have to go to one of the conventions associated with gambling.
 Most of the big conventions are in Las Vegas, Nevada.
-If the FBI is after the principles of an offshore internet gambling company, then that is the most likely place where they would be handcuffed, either at the airport or at the convention.
+If the FBI is after the principles of an offshore online gaming company, then that is the most likely place where they would be handcuffed, either at the airport or at the convention.
 (Jay Cohen was arrested at a US Airport).
 In the 3rd quarter of 2006, there were 2 arrests on US soil.
 After that, owners of online gambling operations have decided not to travel to the USA.